infinity0/adhoc-backup-scripts/README.md

 ## Related

 Two similar tools exist already, but weren't suited to my purposes.
+However, they may be more suitable for what you need. (+) means an advantage compared to bmount; (-) means a disadvantage.

 [etckeeper][]:

+- (+) "fire and forget" - very little manual config needed to setup initially. however, restoring your backup later may not be so easy, due to the spam of unnecessary extra information (see next point).
-- cannot handle arbitrary subtrees; tracks too many files by default, with no easy way to ignore most of them
+- (-) cannot handle arbitrary subtrees; tracks too many files (all of /etc) by default, with no simple way to ignore most of them
-	- e.g. I really don't care about /etc/rc*.d
+	- e.g. I really don't care about /etc/rc*.d, or /etc/ssl/certs, and I don't
-	- I also don't care about config changes due to package upgrades
+	  care about config changes due to package upgrades
 	- trivial differences (e.g. different package versions) make it hard to compare systems that are otherwise identical in the *important* areas.
-- no way to track files outside of /etc
+- (-) only one repo that is permanently active and holds everything
 - git-etc provides some additional advantages over the git-specific parts of etckeeper; see below. bmount+git-etc is my take on etckeeper.

 [live-persist][]:

-- like bmount, it can handle arbitrary subtrees
+- can handle arbitrary subtrees, like bmount
-- is even more flexible in the types of mirror it can handle: bind-mounts, symlink trees, and different types of unionfs.
+- (+) is even more flexible in the types of mirror it can handle: bind-mounts, symlink trees, and different types of unionfs.
+- (-) can only read config from the root of a file system
-- however, it can only "activate" the mirror, not deactivate it. it also does not support live editing of the config (e.g. new subtrees to mirror) that gets applied automatically.
+- (-) can only activate the mirror, not deactivate it. whilst active, cannot edit the config (e.g. adding new subtrees) and have it applied automatically onto the existing activation.
+- intended for use with the "live-boot" system by Debian, so a bit harder to install on a normal system

 [etckeeper]: http://joeyh.name/code/etckeeper/
 [live-persist]: http://live-systems.org/manpages/stable/en/html/persistence.conf.5.html